 Yet even though sunscreen in Australia has changed over time we still don’t seem to have a great understanding of how it works and when we should use it.
-There are two basic types of sunscreen; those that scatter and those that absorb.
+There are two basic types of sunscreen; those that scatter UV and those that absorb it.
 In some cases both blocking and absorbing ingredients are combined in one sunscreen to achieve high levels of sun protection.

 The measure of the effectiveness of sunscreen is measured by the sun protection factor (SPF) rating.
 The higher the value the higher the level of protection offered.
 Sunscreens with a SPF 30+ are very popular however development now sees sunscreens with a SPF of 50+ readily available in the marketplace.

 Most sunscreens also offer broad spectrum coverage.
-This means that the sunscreen offers protection from both UV A and UV B types of radiation.
-UV A is the type that tends to cause aging and wrinkling of the skin, whereas UV B tends to cause many of the skin cancers.
-Sunscreens that are not broad spectrum may not be offering you the protection that you think they are, so it is important to make your selection understanding this.
+This means that the sunscreen offers protection from both UV A and UV B radiation.
+UVA is the type that tends to cause aging and wrinkling of the skin, whereas UVB tends to cause many of the skin cancers.
+Sunscreens that are not broad spectrum may not be offering you the protection that you think they are, so it is important to have this understanding when selecting your sunscreen.